6 Ways to Get Your NFL Fix — Without Paying for Cable

 That’s a lot of football.
 For free and in HD.
 More than enough for the average fan.

 If you’re a diehard fan, you’ll probably want more coverage.
 And that means you need cable networks like ESPN or NFL Network.
 While both of these used to be cable exclusives, you can now get them without a contract through a few streaming services.

-First up is Sling TV, which I personally use.
-Sling offers various skinny bundles of channels to live stream over your internet connection.
+First up is Sling TV, which I personally use to watch sports online.
+Sling offers various skinny bundles of channels to livestream over your internet connection.
 If you want to get the stream on your TV, you need a device like a Roku or Apple TV.